Lou100/WeatherApp4/README.md

 # Introduction

-This WeatherApp4 displays the weather in Celsius.
-It can be used with the Celsius To Fahrenheit converter app that is currently available in my GitHub.
+This is a Weather App that displays the current temperature and minimum and maximum temperature of NYC, the weather can be updated by location by changing the "String CITY = "New York, US";" in MainActivity.Java.
+This weather app can be used with the Fahrenheit To Celsius converter app that is currently available in my GitHub.

 # Getting Started